 Every document on the Web has a unique address.
 This address is known as Uniform Resource Locator (URL).

-The scheme identifies the type of protocol and URL you are linking to and therefore how the resource should be retrieved.
-For example, most Web pages use something called the Hypertext Transfer Protocol (HTTP) to pass information to you which is why most Web pages start with http://.
+The scheme identifies the type of protocol and URL you are linking to and therefore, how the resource should be retrieved.
+For example, most web browsers use Hypertext Transfer Protocol (HTTP) to pass information to communicate with the web servers and this is the reason a URL starts with http://.

-There are other schemes available and you can use based on your requirement:
+There are other schemes available and you can use either of them based on your requirement:

 |http://||Hypertext Transfer Protocol (HTTP) is used to request pages from Web servers and send them back from Web servers to browsers.|